 2. If you perceive the emergency to be life-threatening, obtain an outside line and dial 911, giving complete details of the problem, including exact location.
 Notify Public Safety immediately following calling 911.

 3. When the Mental Health Emergency is non-life threatening during regular business hours the Counseling Center can provide intervention on a limited basis.
-Students may call the Counseling Center at 267-341-3232 during regular daytime hours, 8:30 AM - 4:30 PM, or walk-in for services in Campus Center 213.
+Students may call the Counseling Center at 267-341-3232 during regular daytime hours,9:00 AM - 5:00 PM, or walk-in for services in Campus Center rooms 202 and 204.
 Students requesting an emergency appointment at the counseling center are expected to accommodate the time offered for an appointment, missing a class if necessary.
 Counseling Staff will try to accommodate requests for emergency assistance when possible but may need to refer students to local emergency services.
 (See list below of providers.)
 Do not send emergency communication via email, as emails may not be reviewed in a timely fashion that an emergency may warrant, and emails are not guaranteed confidential and may not be checked off hours.

 Students, Staff, and Faculty should not leave emergency messages on voicemail if the counselor does not answer the phone.
 If a voice message is received and the matter cannot wait for a return call, Public Safety should be contacted 267-341-3333.
 Public Safety can contact the Counseling Center Director and/or arrange for emergency response via the Mental Health Delegate of Philadelphia at 215-685-6440.
 The Suicide Prevention Lifeline is also available 24 hours a day, 7 days a week 1-800-273-TALK (8255).